 Dr Jessica Goodman (University of Oxford): Eighteenth-century literature; posterity; glory; authorial self-fashioning; theatre; Franco-Italian exchange; sociological approaches to literature.

-Dr Adam Horsley (University of Nottingham): Libertinage in seventeenth-century French culture; libertin authors (especially Théophile de Viau and François Maynard); subversive texts and the criminal justice system; material bibliography.
+Dr Adam Horsley (University of Exeter): Libertinage in seventeenth-century French culture; libertin authors (especially Théophile de Viau and François Maynard); subversive texts and the criminal justice system; political and legal history, material bibliography.

 Dr Suzanne Jones (University of Paris X): Seventeenth-century French theatre; Molière in English translation; plays in print; regionalization in drama.